laasem/asmaai/README.md

 When done, run `source .env/bin/deactivate` to deactivate virtual environment.

+# Regenerating dataset
+The file `names-present-big.txt` represents the dataset used for training, development, and test.
+To regenerate it:
+1. Download the name dataset from https://github.com/philipperemy/name-dataset.
+2. Unzip the folder.
+3. Move the `EG.csv` file to the current directory.

 ## Naming
 Asmaai is a portmonteau of the Arabic word "أسماء" ("_asmaa_" or names) and AI.

 ## Credits
+- Egyptian name data pulled from https://github.com/philipperemy/name-dataset.
-Developed as part of the NLP course of the Universitat Pompeu Fabra's Master in Theoretical and Applied Linguistics taught by Professor Thomas Brochhagen.
+- Developed as part of the NLP course of the Universitat Pompeu Fabra's Master in Theoretical and Applied Linguistics taught by Professor Thomas Brochhagen.